Charles Russell (1786–1856)

 Charles Russell (22 July 1786 – 15 May 1856) was a British Conservative and Tory politician.

 Family

-Russell was the second surviving son of Sir Henry Russell, 1st Baronet and his second wife, Anna Barbara née Whitworth.
-He never married.
+Russell was the second surviving son of Sir Henry Russell, 1st Baronet and his second wife, Anna Barbara Whitworth, sister of Charles Whitworth, 1st Earl Whitworth.
+He never married and had no issue.

 Military career

 Described by memoirist William Hickey as a "fine dashing youth", Russell entered as a cadet in the British Indian Army in 1800, becoming an ensign in the 17th Infantry (The Loyal Regiment) in 1801, and a lieutenant in the 21st Bengal Native Infantry 1803.
 In July 1810, he was appointed to the command of the escort at Hyderabad, and also took temporary responsibility for the residency's business until his brother, Sir Henry Russell, 2nd Baronet arrived from his post at Poona.

 Becoming a captain in 1818, Russell then took furlough in 1817, returning to the United Kingdom via Saint Helena, where he witnessed Napoleon—who had then been exiled to the island—walking in front of his house in Longwood.
 Russell declined to meet Napoleon after being told he must address the former revolutionary leader as 'General'.

 Upon return to England, Russell lived mostly in London, and formally retired from the army in 1822, then becoming a proprietor of East India Company stock.